 List a group’s keys

-Fetch the keys belonging to a group with GET /v1/gateway/groups/{group_id}/api_keys.
+List a group’s keys to see which credentials are active for a customer.
 Results are cursor-paginated with the same shape as the group list.

 curl --request GET \